It’s mental health month.

 These are the main things I’ve found super helpful, particularly recently with the weird state of the world.

-What do you do to pull yourself out of a rut and keep yourself on track?
+What do you do to pull yourself out of a rut and maintain mental wellness?

 Find me elsewhere: